SpectivOfficial/live-tour-lab/README.md

 Now add a ?dev=1 to the URL:  http://localhost:8081/vr/?dev=1

-Then looking down and clicking the semi-transparent circular arrow reloads the json tour definition file.
+With the dev=1 flag, looking down and clicking the semi-transparent circular arrow reloads the json tour definition file.
 That updates the scene definition while keeping all states intact.
 Works also a production build of the code.
 Try changing something in one of the "heroes" entries above and reload the json to instantly see the result.

-5. __Use tour defaults__
+5. __Tour defaults__

 A lot of information was the same in the 3 hero entries.
 While you could change the defaults in your Hero.js component code, it is often the case where you want different looks in different tours.
 So go ahead and set a default for our tour instead.
 Add an entry to the defaults section at the top of the json file:
 ```